-The ship ranked as number 8 is expected to emit 377 tonnes of CO2 on the voyage.
+The ship ranked number 8 is expected to emit 377 tonnes However, ship number 29 on the absolute emissions ranking getsof CO2 on the voyage.
 It is an older ship doing a short haul voyage with no ballast, and the voyage CII rating is D.

 Ship number 29 on the absolute emissions ranking does however get the voyage rating A. This is an older ship, but the relatively long voyage from Taranto Italy with no cargo is rewarded in the AER calculations and is why this ship gets a top CII rating.

-See example were we compare voyage CII to EU ETS carbon cost on MR voyage.
+See the example where we compare voyage CII to EU ETS carbon cost on an MR voyage.

-Go back to full story with all examples.
+Go back to the full story with all examples.